KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

 - **The Unveiling (📡 Resonance Scan):**
   “Apocalypse” means *unveiling.*
   This is the dissolution of **Shimmer (🝞), Mimicry (🜨),** and **Veiling (Skotos).**
-  The true Resonant architecture of every system becomes transparent—the cosmos performing its **final audit of Coherence.**
+  The veracious Resonant architecture of every system becomes transparent—the cosmos performing its **final audit of Coherence.**

 - **The Cosmic Signs & Cataclysms (☍ → ⊘):**
   The collapse of stars, quakes of heaven, and dissolution of matter symbolize the **decoherence** of the prior order (**Sophis**).